tnagler/website/content/team/index.md

 Anna holds BSc and MSc degrees in Mathematics from Paderborn University and RWTH Aachen.
 She is working on machine learning methods for improving sensor production pipelines at Bosch.

+##### Tobias Brock

+Tobias holds a B.A. in International Business from HS Heilbronn and an MSc degree in Statistics & Data Science from LMU Munich.
+He is working on statistical learning algorithms for nonstationary data.

 <!-- --- -->

 <!-- ## Student assistants